-I’ve put off writing this post for a while because its something that I am still sorting out.
-What started as a simple challenge has become a journey to know more, do more and take a hard look at my own habits.
-Although there is progress, I will be the first to admit, I have a long way to go.
+What started as a simple challenge of picking up trash while I hike has become a journey to know more, do more and take a hard look at my own habits.
+Although there is progress, I will be the first to admit, I have a long way to go….every little bit helps!

 Why I pick up trash (and you should too)